 Crisis Response and Crisis Management

-Rapid response and international dexterity in complex, often unprecedented, situations.
+Rapid response and international dexterity in complex, often unequalled, situations.

 - The prevention of international and political incidents.